-Hearing services (testing, treatment, and supplies) You pay Limited to: PPO: 10% of the Plan allowance • Initial hearing exam Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Out-of-Network Area: 20% of the Plan allowance and any difference between our allowance and the billed amount Providers outside the United States: 10% of the Plan allowance when you reside in a PPO area or outside the United States Not covered: All charges. • Hearing aids and examinations for them, except for the initial exam Vision services (testing, treatment, and supplies) One pair of eyeglasses or contact lenses per incident if required to correct an PPO: 10% of the Plan allowance impairment directly caused by: Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Accidental ocular injury or Specifically ordered by the doctor in connection with a diagnosis of Out-of-Network Area: 20% of the Plan allowance - Cataract and any difference between our allowance and the billed amount - Keratoconus Providers outside the United States: 10% of the - Glaucoma Plan allowance when you reside in a PPO area or Note: Expenses in relation to an accident or removal of cataract or keratoconus must be incurred within one year of the date of the accident or surgery. outside the United States Not covered: All charges.
-Routine eye examinations Eyeglasses or contact lenses, except as shown above • Eye exercises and visual training (orthoptics) • Refractions All refractive surgeries
+Physical, occupational and speech therapies (continued) You pay Not covered: • Custodial care (see definition Section 10) • Exercise programs All charges.
+Hearing services (testing, treatment, and supplies) Limited to: PPO: 10% of the Plan allowance • Initial hearing exam Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Out-of-Network Area: 20% of the Plan allowance and any difference between our allowance and the billed amount Providers outside the United States: 10% of the Plan allowance when you reside in a PPO Area or outside the United States Not covered: All charges. • Hearing aids and examinations for them, except for the initial exam Vision services (testing, treatment, and supplies) • One pair of eyeglasses or contact lenses per incident if required to correct an impairment directly caused by: PPO: 10% of the Plan allowance Accidental ocular injury or Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Specifically ordered by the doctor in connection with a diagnosis of Out-of-Network Area: 20% of the Plan - Cataract allowance and any difference between our allowance and the billed amount - Keratoconus Providers outside the United States: 10% of Glaucoma Note: Expenses in relation to an accident or removal of cataract or keratoconus must be incurred within one year of the date of the accident or surgery. the Plan allowance when you reside in a PPO Area or outside the United States Not covered: All charges.
+Routine eye examinations • Eyeglasses or contact lenses, except as shown above • Eye exercises and visual training (orthoptics) • Refractions • All refractive surgeries